bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 <div style="margin-top: 1.5em;"></div>

 I’m an **incoming doctoral student** at [amU](https://www.univ-amu.fr/) under the supervision of [**Dr. Christos Panagiotopoulos (MIO)**](https://www.mio.osupytheas.fr/en/directory/christos-panagiotopoulos/) and [**Dr. Stéphanie Rossignol** (LCE)](https://www.researchgate.net/profile/Stephanie-Rossignol).
-My research interests focus on transport dynamics of poluutants.
+My research interests focus on transport dynamics of polutants.

-In this field, we always start by studying sample, materials or pollutants to see what they're made of.
-That's my favourite part.
-I just like characterising things.
-Maybe that's why I like the instruments so much, they help me get to know them better.
+Around 70% of ocean pollution comes from land-based sources, often carried by wind and runoff before settling in coastal waters.
+From microplastics to industrial chemicals, these pollutants don’t just stay put; they travel across air, land and sea, shaping ecosystems and affecting communities that depend on them.
+My PhD will explore some of these topics in more depth.

-And, my name's up there, but you can just call me Bharath.
-Not sure how to say it?
-Check out my [pronunciation guide 🔍](https://bharathkumar-rajagopal.github.io/pronunciation/).
+Feel free to call me Bharath.
+If you’re curious about how to pronounce it, I’ve put together a quick [pronunciation guide 🔍](https://bharathkumar-rajagopal.github.io/pronunciation/).

 > <span style="font-family: 'Georgia', serif; font-size: 1.5em; font-style: italic;">
 >  **Science**, for me, is less about having answers and more about learning to ask better questions.